ChristinaBusacker/lmstudio-web/README.md

 A **local-first, LAN-ready Web UI for LM Studio**.

-This project provides a browser-based interface for **LM Studio**, designed to run entirely on your local machine while being **accessible from any device in your home network** — phone, tablet, laptop, or desktop.
+This project provides a browser-based interface for **LM Studio**, designed to run entirely on your local machine while being **accessible from any device in your home network** (phone, tablet, laptop, desktop).

 It is **not a cloud service**, **not a hosted LLM**, and **not a replacement for LM Studio**.
-Instead, it builds *on top of LM Studio’s excellent local runtime* and exposes it through a carefully designed web interface.
+It builds on top of LM Studio’s local runtime and exposes it through a structured, inspectable web interface.

-> 💙 We deeply respect and appreciate the work of the LM Studio team.
-> This project exists because LM Studio is great — and we wanted to make it even more convenient to use around the house.
+> This project exists because LM Studio is excellent at running local models — and we wanted a robust, network-friendly UI on top of it.

 ---

 ## What This Project Is (and Is Not)

-### ✅ What it **is**
+### What it **is**

-- A **local web interface** for LM Studio
+- Local web interface for LM Studio
-- Runs fully on **your own machine**
+- Runs entirely on your own machine
-- Accessible over the **local network**
+- Accessible via local network (LAN)
-- Works with **any browser**
-- No cloud, no tracking, no accounts
+- No accounts, no telemetry, no cloud
-- Deterministic, inspectable, reproducible execution
+- Deterministic execution with inspectable state
+- Explicit tool usage and clear boundaries

-### ❌ What it is **not**
+### What it **is not**

 - Not a hosted LLM service
 - Not a replacement for LM Studio
 - Not intended for public internet exposure